Vintage Digital & Analogue Studio Effects

 Its innovative reverb algorithms reflect a more accurate and natural model of the acoustic and psychoacoustic phenomena of reverb and ambience.
 Put the Lexicon 480L up against any other reverberator – you’ll be amazed at the difference.

 Reverb is only part of the story.
-The Lexicon 480L produces astonishing effects you haven’t even begun to dream about yet.
+The Lexicon 480L produces astonishing affects you haven’t even begun to dream about yet.
 And its sampling programs offer a variety of useful and unique features.

 The present software is powerful and comprehensive, a dramatic step forward in digital signal processing technology.
 Yet it hasn’t explored the limit of the Lexicon 480L’s architecture, which is itself configured for future hardware expansion.